Excel Text Formula (Table of Contents)

 Example #2

-Observe the above date 2/3/2019.
+Observe the above date, 2/3/2019.
 Here it may be March second or February third.

 Observe the above screenshot.
-Text format is “DD-MMM-YYYY”, and the result is 03-Feb-2019.
-First, we assume that the date is 02 – Mar -2019, but after applying the formula, we came to know that it is 03 – Feb – 2019.
+The text format is “DD-MMM-YYYY”, and the result is 03-Feb-2019.
+First, we assume the date is 02 – Mar -2019, but after applying the formula, we learned it is 03 – Feb – 2019.

-DDDD – represents the full form of the day like MONDAY or FRIDAY, etc.
+DDDD – represents the full form of the day, like MONDAY or FRIDAY, etc.

 M – represents the month with a number without leading zero.